public-fta/pfta/MATHS.md

 Having now read Vesely's 1970 paper\*,
 I have come to understand that my said belief was incorrect.
-Indeed, there are legitimate use cases for those allegedly incorrect constructs (e.g. an OR gate with both probability and rate input for modelling a backup generator that has a fixed probability of failing to start plus a failure rate given it has started).
+Indeed, there are legitimate use cases for those allegedly incorrect constructs (e.g. an OR gate with both probability and rate input, for modelling a backup generator that has a fixed probability of failing to start plus a failure rate given it has started).